 - Well thought through transitions throughout the school and beyond

-- Focussing on mental and physical health
+- Focusing on mental and physical health

 - Pupil council

-Learning about different countries, cultures and religions
+- Celebrating different languages, cultures and religions

 Curriculum maps and policies